Subscribe to Blog via Email

 Right players in the right seats

 As they say, great teams are made up of members that complement – and sometimes compliment – each other.
-All kidding aside, great content teams compliment each other frequently.

 Public compliments can be even better within a company.
-Consider posting a weekly shoutout to highlight some of the great things employees have done in the previous week.
+Consider posting a weekly shoutout to highlight some of the great things employees have done the previous week.